Where each facet of your college experience enriches the other

 Borrowing from the thematic learning and close-knit classroom settings that are hallmarks of the First-Year Connections program, Hofstra has also created special opportunities for a first-year residence experience.

 Eight thematic "living-learning communities" are associated with several first-year clusters and seminars, giving students the opportunity to live with many of the same students they are in class with, as well as students who share the same passion for leadership, business, communications, math and sciences, as well as health science issues and the arts.
-Additionally, two of our communities are identity based: one for students who are first in their family to go to college, and another for international students and those domestic students who would like the experience of being in a community with them.
+Additionally, two of our communities are identity based: one for students who are first in their family to go to college and another for students who engage in learning centered around the principles of Umoja: maintenance of unity in the family, community, and race.

 Caitlin Yuen"Living in the LLC, I am able to collaborate with my housemates inside and outside of class.
 LLCs also have many opportunities to interact with the faculty and to get involved on campus.
 Coming from California, I feel this is my home away from home where everyone is so welcoming and caring.
 I feel comfortable knowing that I have a group of classmates that will help me through my first year at Hofstra."